revature-bubble-mobile/Mobile/general-documentation.md

 When using the Post-> /{dataType} route with Azure, the following should be sent to the server:

-When using any firebase route, it is expected that the type send will be the same as the type requested using the corresponding id.
+When using any firebase route, it is expected that the type sent will be the same as the type requested using the corresponding id.

 ```TypeScript
 const url:string = pid|cid|psid; // only one should be used, but any of the three are valid